 5. Spend some time on Black Friday email design

 Definitely, your subscribers receive many more emails during the holiday season than they usually do.
 And all emails contain generous offers.
 Then how can you grab consumers’ attention?
-Holiday design comes to the rescue.
+A holiday design comes to the rescue.

 Be creative, implement your unusual bold ideas.

-Of course, this tip is applicable to Cyber Monday email design.
+Of course, the same concerns the Cyber Monday email design.

 6. Offer free shipping